livecomsjournal/livecomsjournal.github.io/_editorial_policies/03_reviewer_information.md

 *To what extent does the article engage with current understanding in the scholarly community?
 If this is a revision, to what extent do the authors engage with the community participating on their GitHub version?*

-*In what ways should the paper be improved to be easy to read, free from grammatical errors, have a professional presentation, and meet the article formatting guidelines laid out in the [author policies](https://livecomsjournal.github.io/authors/policies/)?*
+* In what ways should the paper be improved to be easy to read, free from grammatical errors, have a professional presentation, and meet the article formatting guidelines laid out in the author policies (at https://livecomsjournal.github.io/authors/policies/)?

 *How does the article address the specific reviewer criteria for each article type?* These criteria are listed in the sections for author policies for [Best Practices](https://livecomsjournal.github.io/authors/best_practices/#additional-criteria-considered-in-reviews-of-best-practices-guides), [Perpetual Reviews](https://livecomsjournal.github.io/authors/perpetual_reviews/#additional-review-criteria-for-perpetual-reviews), [Tutorials](https://livecomsjournal.github.io/authors/tutorials/#additional-criteria-considered-in-the-review-of-tutorials), [Software Analyses](https://livecomsjournal.github.io/authors/software_analyses/#additional-criteria-considered-in-review-of-software-analyses), and [Lessons Learned](https://livecomsjournal.github.io/authors/lessons_learned/#additional-critera-considered-in-the-review-of-lessons-learned-articles).

-*What other comments do you have for the author?*
+*Please provide any other specific comments for the authors. *

-*What other comments do you have for the editor?* (The response to this question will not be seen by the authors)
+*Please enter any specific comments you have for the editor?* (The response to this question will not be seen by the authors)

+*Recommendation.*
+Reviewer will choose between "Accept Submissions", "Revisions Required", and "Resubmit for Review", "Resubmit Elsewhere", or "Decline Submission"